nivox/nivox.github.io/content/posts/akka-stream-materialized-values.md

 So let's imagine that for some reason we find ourselves unable or unwilling to use kill switches as a mechanism to implement the `ControlInterface`.
 We need an alternative way to communicate with our source to signal we want it to stop producing new values.

-To achieve this we will use the `GraphStage` API: this is the lowest level building block of Akka Streams on top of which all other components are constructed.
+To achieve this we will use the `GraphStage` API: this is the lowest level API of Akka Streams used to build all of the base stages.
 Explaining this API alone could be the topic of a full article, so we are not going to dwell on the details of how it works.
-Instead, we will limit ourselves to discussing the parts which are functional to working with *materialized values*.
+Instead, we will limit ourselves to discuss the parts which are functional to working with *materialized values*.

 Given that our main objective is to produce a *materialized value* we will use a variant of the API called `GraphStageWithMaterializedValue` which allows us to define a factory that creates both the logic and the value of our stage.